-- c.
+- a.
+Qualifying as an ECR23 - b.
+Absence from work due to secondments or career breaks outside the higher education sector. - c.
 Qualifying periods of family-related leave24 such as maternity, adoption, paternity or shared parental leave. - d.
 Circumstances with an equivalent effect to absence, that require a judgement about the appropriate reduction in outputs, which are: - i.
 Disability. - ii.
 Ill health, injury, or mental health conditions. - iii.
-Constraints relating to pregnancy, maternity, paternity, adoption or childcare that fall outside of or justify the reduction of further outputs in addition to point c above. - Other caring responsibilities (such as caring for an elderly or disabled family member). - v.
+Constraints relating to pregnancy, maternity, paternity, adoption or childcare that fall outside of or justify the reduction of further outputs in addition to point c above. - iv.
+Other caring responsibilities (such as caring for an elderly or disabled family member). - v.
 Gender reassignment. - vi.
-Other circumstances relating to protected characteristics or relating to activities protected by employment legislation.
+Other circumstances relating to protected characteristics or relating to activities protected by employment legislation. - vii.
+COVID-19 related circumstances (REF6a only)25